How to Start Your Own Greeting Card Business

 How to Make Greeting Cards

-Why not see if you can create some interesting cards that you can sell at Craft Shows.
+I show you how to create some interesting greeting cards that you can sell at Craft Shows and online.
 This could turn into a profitable home business.
 They make great displays on your stall at any show or fair so will encourage customers to look at your other crafts too.

 Your main outlay will be the .
 I use these ones because they are very cheap but of great quality.
 To have a successful home business it is important to make your crafts as cheaply as possible without compromising on quality. blank cards and envelopes